brewmecafe/Brew-Me/menu.md

 1. Tuna Sandwich : PHP 80 to PHP 100 -> Adjusted to local currency context and corrected price range.
 2. Egg Sandwich : PHP 60 to PHP 90 -> Adjusted similarly.
-3. Grilled Cheese with Fries : This typically ranges higher due to the inclusion of fries; estimate around ₹₹140 to ₹₹170 -> Corrected price range considering local costs.
+3. Grilled Cheese with Fries : This typically ranges higher due to the inclusion of fries; estimate around PHP 140 to PHP 170
-4. Burger with Fries : Generally more expensive than sandwiches; estimate around PHP 190 to PHP 240 -> Adjusted price range reflecting typical burger prices.
+4. Burger with Fries : Generally more expensive than sandwiches; estimate around PHP 190 to PHP 240

-Correcting the above text for clarity and consistency using Philippine Peso:

 1. Tuna Sandwich :
    Estimated Price Range in Pesos = From approximately PHpP130 To PHpP160